-- declare that the Community is liable for the damage suffered by the applicants as a result of the adoption of the contested regulation, order that the parties are to seek to reach agreement concerning the extent of that damage and that, in the absence of agreement in that regard, the proceedings are to be resumed within a time-limit to be fixed by the Court in order for the extent of the damage to be determined; or in any event, order the Community to pay damages in a sum assessed provisionally and yet to be assessed;
+- declare that the Community is liable for the damage suffered by the applicant as a result of the safeguard measure, order that the parties are to seek to reach agreement concerning the extent of that damage and that, in the absence of agreement in that regard, the proceedings are to be resumed within a time-limit to be fixed by the Court in order for the extent of the damage to be determined; or, in any event, order the Community to pay the damages in a sum assessed provisionally and yet to be assessed;

-- in the alternative, order the Community to pay such amount of damages as the Court shall deem fair and equitable, together with interest at the relevant rate from the date of the present application until the date of payment in full;
+in the alternative, order the Community to pay such amount of damages as the Court shall deem fair and equitable, together with interest at the annual rate of 8% from the date of the present application to the date of payment in full;

 - order the Commission to pay the costs.

-The Commission and the Kingdom of Spain in Cases T-94/00, T-110/00 and T-159/00 and the French Republic in Cases T-94/00 and T-110/00 contend that the Court should:
+38 The Commission and the Kingdom of Spain contend that the Court should:

 - dismiss the application;

-- order the applicants to pay the costs.
+- order the applicant to pay the costs.

 Claims for annulment

 1. Admissibility

-The Commission, supported by the Kingdom of Spain and the French Republic, contends that the actions for annulment are inadmissible.
-It claims that the applicants are not individually concerned by the contested regulation within the

-meaning of the fourth paragraph of Article 230 EC.
-The contested regulation does not affect the applicants by reason of certain attributes which are peculiar to them or by reason of circumstances which distinguish them from all other undertakings now or in the future producing sugar or mixtures of sugar and cocoa in the OCTs (Case 25/62 Plaumann v Commission [1963] ECR 197, p.
-223; Joined Cases T-480/93 and T-483/93 Antillean Rice Mills and Others v Commission [1995] ECR II-2305, paragraph 66).
+- 39 In its pleadings in Case T-332/00 the Commission contends that the claims for annulment are inadmissible.
+It states that the applicant is not individually concerned by the contested regulation within the meaning of the fourth paragraph of Article 230 EC.
+The contested regulation does not affect the applicant by reason of certain attributes which are peculiar to it or by reason of circumstances which distinguish it from all other undertakings now or in the future producing sugar or mixtures of sugar and cocoa in the OCTs (Case 25/62 Plaumann v Commission [1963] ECR 197, p.
+223; Joined Cases T-480/93 and T-483/93 Antillean Rice Mills and Others v Commission [1995] ECR II-2305, paragraph 66). - 40 At the hearing the Commission also contended that the claims for annulment in Case T-350/00 were inadmissible, although it had not included a plea of inadmissibility in its pleadings. - In that regard, the Court points out that the admissibility of an action brought under Article 230 EC is an issue involving an absolute bar to proceeding inasmuch as it concerns the jurisdiction of the Court (see, to that effect, Case T-174/95 Svenska Journalistförbundet v Council [1998] ECR II-2289, paragraph 80).
+The admissibility of the claims for annulment must therefore be considered in both cases. - 42 Under the fourth paragraph of Article 230 EC, natural or legal persons may institute proceedings against a decision addressed to them or against a decision which, although in the form of a regulation or a decision addressed to another person, is of direct and individual concern to them.